In Australia it’s difficult to find information on the internet about commercial property loans.

 - Flexible lending policies: Access to lenders with different risk appetites and funding sources allows for larger loan sizes and less restrictive terms.

-How can we get you a better deal than going direct?
+How we can get you a better deal than going direct?

 Getting the best deal